vincenthan2012-hub/PolySpeak/README.md

 - For Ollama: Ensure Ollama is running (`ollama serve`)
 - For API providers: Check your API key and network connection
 - Review browser console for specific error messages

+### Text-to-Speech Issues
+- **In Mainland China**: The app automatically falls back through multiple TTS services (Edge TTS → Google TTS)
+- **Browser Compatibility**: All TTS services work in any modern browser (Chrome, Firefox, Safari, Edge) - you don't need to use Edge browser
+- **CORS Errors**: If you see "Failed to fetch" errors, the app will automatically try Google TTS as a fallback
+- If TTS doesn't work: Check browser console for error messages
+- Some browsers may require user interaction before playing audio (click to enable)
+- If all TTS services fail, you may need to:
+  1. Use VPN to access TTS services
+  2. Configure a proxy server
+  3. Check your network firewall settings

 ## License